 Seeking Instructor(s) for day and evening courses in the following program areas: Geography, Psychology and Sociology

 An Adjunct Instructor works for the college on a part-time basis teaching one or multiple courses during a given semester.
 However, future courses are not assured.
 As with all Faculty, the primary responsibility of an Adjunct Instructor is to provide the coordination, planning, preparation, presentation, and evaluation of classroom instruction and related activities.
 The instructor is responsible for performing assigned duties during the day, evening, or weekend on any Wichita Area Technical College campus/off-campus locations as assigned.
-At a minimum, the related activities include instruction, instructional counseling, recruiting and all duties as directed by the Program Director, Associate Dean, Dean, Chief Academic Officer, or the President.
+At a minimum, the related activities include instruction, instructional counseling, recruiting and all duties as directed by the Program Director, Associate Dean, Dean, Vice President General Education, or the President.

 Essential Duties and Responsibilities: